jcbtfn/week3_exercise_taskmanager_a/lib/task_manager_beta_recipe.md

 class TaskManager

     def initialize
-        we initialize a list (instance variable), in this case a hash end
+        we initialize a list (instance variable), in this case an array end

     def add (string)